dnck/pyspectator/README.md

 The program uses only standard Python 3.6 packages.

 ## Usage
-From within the ./bin directory:
+From within the ./bin directory (when debugging):

 * ```python transport.py bucket0```